raj-0508/raj-0508/README.md

 # 💫 About Me:
-i am learning in allahabad university
+i am study in allahabad university

 # 💻 Tech Stack: